EverTokki/CPSC221_Notes/C++_Lecture1.md

 ifndef = if not defined
 (this acts like an if for the compiler)

-has this already been defined(aka. included in a cpp file)?if not, include it
+Has this already been defined(aka. included in a cpp file)?
+If not, include it
 ```

 #### Key Concepts in C++ Classes: